FEES INVOLVED IN BUYING PROPERTY IN BULGARIA

 Agents Fees and Preliminary Contract Fees: Different Selling Agents have different Commission Charges and any single Selling Agent can change the way they calculate their fees according to whether they are selling expensive or cheap properties.
 In Bulgaria, the Selling Agent sometimes includes their Commission Fee and Preliminary Contract Fee in the Asking Price for the Property.
 If it is not included in the Asking Price, then you could be liable to pay the Agents Commission and the Preliminary Contract Fee.

 You will also have to put into the Company Bank Account a Deposit of between approximately £1,550-£2,150.
 This Deposit in the Company Bank Account remains your money, after the company is formed you can have access to that money.
 (I’m not quite sure why they have this procedure of showing funds in the Company Account, but don’t worry – your Solicitor will confirm that this is the way it is done in Bulgaria.
 I recall being worried about this procedure, I could see no point in this procedure and thought someone was going to run off with my deposit, but after my company was formed – I took my deposit back out to pay a builder for renovation work to my property).
-But make sure this money is paid into your own account and is not accessible by anyone else but you - talk to your Solicitor if you are concerned).
+I think the idea behind it was to show that you had some spare cash and were not going to be penniless in Bulgaria.
+But make sure this money is paid into your own account and is not accessible by anyone else but you: talk to your Solicitor if you are concerned.

-Municipal Tax: (a bit like Stamp Duty in the UK): this is 2% of the purchase price.
-Thus if you buy a property for £10,000 the municipal tax will be £200.
+Municipal Tax: (a bit like Stamp Duty in the UK): this was 2% of the purchase price.
+Thus if you bought a property for £10,000 the municipal tax would be £200.
+However, always check for any price increases.

 Property Tax: (this is the cost of Registering your Title Deeds with the Authorities): 0.15% of the Purchase Price.
-Thus if you paid £10,000 for your property – the property tax would be £15.00
+Thus if you paid £10,000 for your property – the property tax would be £15.00.
+However, always check for any price increases.

 Notary Public’s Fees: There is a scale of charges according to the amount the property is purchased for (please note figures shown are approximate, please check current charges and current exchange rates between Bulgarian Levs and British pounds):